 For many women, there are few things that feel more ladylike than donning a new outfit with a favorite jewelry piece and high heels for a special occasion.
 An article published on the WebMD Women’s Health blog notes that the elegance and femininity of high heels we see in the media makes them seem more innocuous than they are: Carrie Bradshaw – Sarah Jessica Parker’s character on Sex in the City – seemed carefree and effortless in 4-inch stilettos, but the reality is that high heels can cause foot pain.

-Pain in the feet related to high heels can arise from relatively simple conditions – such as bunions, corns, and calluses – to more aggressive ones – such as hammertoe (a deformity of the toe that causes it to bend downward at one or both joints) and chronic pain in the foot’s ball.
+Pain in the feet related to high heels can arise from relatively simple conditions – such as bunions, corns, and calluses – to more aggressive ones – such as hammertoe (a deformity of the toe that causes it to bend downward at one or both joints) and Complex Regional Pain Syndrome in the foot’s ball.

 Regardless of the pain and health challenges that may arise in the future, many women aren’t ready to throw out their favorite shoes: respondents to a recent American Podiatric Medical Association (APMA) survey found that 4 out of 10 women would put up with pain if they liked the style of a shoe, while 7 out of 10 are already experiencing pain caused by their footwear.